JollyFrogs/SANS_Holiday_Hack_Challenge_2024/Act 1/6 - Shreds.zip.md

 start .\assembled_image.png
 ```

-> Looking at the final output image, we can see that the Python script did not do a very goodjob.
+> Looking at the final output image, we can see that the Python script did not do a very good job.
 >
 > The image is mostly assembled, but has artefacts and is mirrored horizontally.